taos15/Inventory-CRUD-example/README.md

 1. Install and run the api server:

 - In the api folder run `npm install`
-- In the api folder run `npm start &`
+- In the api folder run `npm start`

 1. Install and run the ui server

 - In the ui folder run `npm install`
 - In the ui folder run `npm run dev`

 #### Note: when creating am account you might see a user already exist message, since this build is running on test/dev environment react might try to run command twice(usually only on the first user create after a app refresh) when refreshing the page.
 So after creating a use if not redirected to the login page just click the login at the top of the page.
+The UI will be running on localhopst:5011